ekera/qunundrum/docs/pages/compare-diagonal-distributions.md

 If no slice is present in either distribution for a given $t$, nothing is printed.

-If one or more slices are present in only one of the distribution for a given $t$, a warning is printed.
+If one or more slices are present in only one of the distributions for a given $t$, a warning is printed.

 This is followed by the total probability mass captured by the first and second distribution, respectively, the sum of $\delta$, and the maximum $\delta$, on the last line.
 Note that the totals on the last line only consider the slices that exist in both distributions for the above range of t.